How many of us can answer these questions? In fact, how many people would even know where to begin researching to find out those answers?

 - Explain and produce a completed full team player report

 - Complete a detailed review of a team’s strengths and weaknesses to beat and nullify the opposition.

 - Demonstrate how to complete set play reviews, both attacking and defending

 - Review of computer software for recording set plays and writing report

-So, if you are serious about becoming a football scout, you can not underestimate the skills, time and effort needed to be successful.
+Finally, you cannot underestimate the skills, time and effort needed to be successful.

-The PFSA is also great alternative even though the costs will be higher (£1040 for the complete course) but once you’ve completed the courses they will do their best to help you find a suitable club in your area.
-The emergence of the PFSA can only be a positive thing for football scouts and the claim that “as a member of the PFSA, you will be part of the only organisation representing football scouts worldwide.”
+Even though the cost will be higher (approximately £1040 for the complete course), the PFSA are a great alternative.
+And once you’ve completed the courses, the organisation will try their hardest to find you a suitable club in your area.
+The PFSA’s emergence can only be a positive thing for football scouts due to the the claim that “as a member of the PFSA, you will be part of the only organisation representing football scouts worldwide.”